betrusted-io/xous-book/src/ch07-03-nonsynchronizing.md

 # Non-Synchronizing Idioms
 ## Scalar Pattern
-A scalar non-synchronizing call has the following characterisics:
+A scalar non-synchronizing call has the following characteristics:

 - Up to 4 `u32`-sized arguments
 - Caller does not block